 Things to do in Burra, South Australia

 As soon as you arrive in Burra make your way to the Burra & Goyder Visitor Information Centre.
-There you can pick up your Burra map, ask all your questions, and importantly, get your Burra Heritage Passport.
+There you can pick up your Burra map, ask all your questions about the Burra SA attractions, and importantly, get your Burra Heritage Passport.
 With the passport you are provided with a key that gives you entry to eleven of the local attractions all for the one price.
 There isa great book that also comes with the passport called “Discovering Historic Burra” and it has all sorts of information about Burra, it’s history, suggested walking and driving trails and maps.
-There is also an audio guide that can be accessed with your phone to provide information on some of the sites as you get to them.
+This will help you plan what to do in Burra while you are there.
+There is also an audio guide that can be accessed with your mobile phone to provide information on some of the sites as you get to them.

 Monster Mine Site